What's the Best Trading Strategy? (Tested Answer for 2026)

 Here's a stat that rarely gets discussed: your available trading hours filter out most strategies before you even evaluate them.
 If you work a 9-to-5, day trading the US market open is probably off the table.
 If you're in a different time zone, your "optimal" sessions look completely different.

-TradeZella's time-based performance reports show exactly when you trade best.
+Time-based performance reports show exactly when you trade best.
 The data might reveal that your Tuesday morning setups have a 65% win rate while your Friday afternoon trades lose money consistently.
-That's not random.
-That's actionable information about when YOUR edge exists.
+That's not random, that's practical information about when your edge exists.
+TradeZella generates these reports automatically from your trade data.

 Risk Tolerance: The Number That Changes Everything